Q: What does “funding” a trust mean?

 In this way, when you die or if you should become incapacitated, funded assets will effectively be owned by the trust, and they can then be passed to your beneficiary by your chosen trustee as stipulated by the terms of the trust without going through the court process called probate.

-As your Personal Family Lawyer®, we’ll not only create your living trust, we’ll also ensure it’s properly funded throughout your lifetime.
+A Personal Family Lawyer® can not only create your living trust, they’ll also ensure it’s properly funded throughout your lifetime.